What to see in KathmanduExtermly Popular ||

 But the cultural magnitude of Nepal is a celebration of the age-old cultures and their rich traditions.
 This country is one of the most fascinating countries I have ever traveled to.

-So why not begin your expedition to this amazing land by exploring the country’s capital, Kathmandu.
+What to See in Kathmandu?
+So, why not begin your tour of this amazing land by exploring the country’s capital, Kathmandu

-It also offers a variety of restaurant and cafés, and there is a mix of different hotels and hostels.
+- It also offers a variety of restaurants and cafés, and there is a mix of different hotels and hostels.

 Kathmandu Durbar Square

-Also known as Hanuman Dhoka, this UNESCO World Heritage Site, used to be a bustling place filled with the locals and tourists.
-The Pagoda styled temples and palace, dating back to the period from 15th to 18th Century, were badly hit by the devastating earthquake in 2015.
+Also known as Hanuman Dhoka, this UNESCO World Heritage Site, used to be a bustling place filled with locals and tourists.
+The Pagoda-styled temples and palace, dating back to the period from the 15th to 18th Century, were badly hit by the devastating earthquake in 2015.

 If there is any place that swept me off my feet in Kathmandu, it has to be Patan.
 Located 5 km south of the capital city in the Kathmandu valley, Patan is traditionally known as Lalitpur (City Of Beauty).
 The locals also call Patan by its Newari name, Yala.

-The intricate details of the Newari Architectures, the large courtyard of the palace, the wood, and stone carvings in the temples are simply jaw-dropping.
+Patan is the oldest town in the valley, flaunting the finest collection of temples, palaces, and monuments.
+The intricate details of the Newari Architecture, the large courtyard of the palace, and the wood, and stone carvings in the temples are simply jaw-dropping.